Dr Graham Jones FSA, FRHistS, FRGS

 In 2003 I was awarded three additional research grants.
 The Aurelius Charitable Trust allowed me to extend the TASC project to cover the Archdeaconry of Berkshire; a month’s Aufenhaltsforschung mit Stipendium (my second) enabled me to visit the Max-Planck-Institut fur Geschichte in Gottingen to complete a devotional geography of the Diocese of Munster; and the British Academy funded a three-year joint programme of research with scholars of the Georgian Academy of Sciences which began with a month’s fieldwork.
 In 2004 I was awarded a two-week residency at the Geographical Information Science Center in the University of California at Berkeley.

 Yearly visits to Catalunya began in 1997, a programme of research into Catalan saints and religious devotion which has been grant-aided by the Arts Faculty Research Board and School of Historical Studies at Leicester, and supported by the University of Barcelona, Department of Anthropology, and the Catalan National Archives.
-Since 2014 I have been a Research Associate in ICAC, the Catalan Institute for Classical Archaeology, based in Tarragona.
+Since 2014 I have been a Research Associate in ICAC, the Catalan Institute for Classical Archaeology, based in Tarragona as part of the Universitat Rovira i Vigili.

 I’ve served as a committee member of the Society for Landscape Studies and as Joint Editor and Reviews Editor of the Leicestershire Archaeological and Historical Society Transactions.

-In September next year I'm due to give the 2017 Deerhurst Lecture: 'The Deer of Deerhurst: Landscape, Lordship, Custom, and Ritual'.
+In 2017 I gave the Deerhurst Lecture: ‘The Deer of Deerhurst: Landscape, Lordship, Custom, and Ritual’.

-In 2014 I was elected Fellow of the Society of Antiquaries of London.
+In 2014 I was elected Fellow of the Society of Antiquaries of London, and subsequently of the Royal Historical and Geographical Societies.